Danira98/Credit_Risk_Analysis/README.md

 - Easy Ensamble AdaBoost Classifier:
 In this model, our data is classified with the AdaBoost learners which train on different balanced bootstraps samples by randomly under-sampling the samples.
 The results of this model are the following:

-  -Accuracy score:0.9316600714093861
+  - Accuracy score:0.9316600714093861
-  -Confusion Matrix:
+  - Confusion Matrix:

   ![Ada_confusion_matrix](https://user-images.githubusercontent.com/111034667/216509672-74784b7e-63ba-4c3d-a0a5-0f78e51f58a2.png)

-  -Imbalanced Classification Report:
+  - Imbalanced Classification Report:

   ![Ada_report](https://user-images.githubusercontent.com/111034667/216509684-aadbe999-016c-46ff-bf06-c11cad1d1411.png)